 Main bones of the lower limb

-- Learn the main groups of bones of the lower limb.
+- List the main groups of bones of the lower limb.

 - Understand the anatomical relations of the bones of the lower limb with each other.